PathVisio/pathvisio-book/README.md

 PathVisio Book is based on R Markdown and bookdown (https://github.com/rstudio/bookdown).
 The book was adapted from bookdown-demo.

-PathVisio Book is automatically built and deployed by Github Actions.
+PathVisio Book is automatically built and deployed :rocket: by Github Actions.

-## How to Edit Pathvisio Book

 The pages of PathVisio Book can be edited in the corresponding R Markdown files.
 To add a new page, create new R Markdown file and add to _bookdown yaml file.